Withdrawal | 8 min read

 24-72 Hours After Your Last Dose

-During this time, your symptoms will likely get progressively worse.
-You may notice muscle pain you didn’t have before; you may get chills, start shivering or have watery eyes or goosebumps for no reason.
+During this time, your symptoms will likely worsen progressively.
+You may notice muscle pain you didn’t have before; you may get chills, start shivering, or have watery eyes or goosebumps for no reason.

-Insomnia and agitation are both incredibly common during this phase.
-Try to sleep when you can, but don’t be surprised if it’s difficult.
+Insomnia and agitation are both prevalent during this phase.[8]
+Try to sleep when you can, but don’t be surprised if it’s challenging to do so.
 Remember that any extra irritation or agitation you feel is likely because of the drug, not because of anything happening.

 Days 4 – 7